Magritte-code/pomme/README.md

 ## Collaborating

 We are always interested in collaborating on exciting projects!
-So, if you have a project or just an idea, or data that might benefit from probabilistic 3D reconstruction or any other thing you can find in this repository, please contact [me](https://freddeceuster.github.io).
+So, if you have a project or just an idea, or data that might benefit from probabilistic 3D reconstruction or any other thing you can find in this repository, feel free to contact [me](https://freddeceuster.github.io).

 ## Acknowledgements